staff0rd/documentation/dotnet-api/competing-consumers.md

 Task<PersistentSubscriptionCreateResult> CreatePersistentSubscriptionAsync(string stream, string groupName, PersistentSubscriptionSettings settings, UserCredentials credentials);
 ```

-## Updating a Persistent Subscription
+## Updating a persistent subscription

 You can edit the settings of an existing subscription while it is running.
 This action drops the current subscribers and resets the subscription internally.
 This requires [admin permissions](~/server/users-and-access-control-lists.md).